UBC-LA-Hackathon/student-dashboard/4-Create-Data-Viz-Dashboard.md

 ## You have data, now what?
 In [Step 3](3-Make-API-Calls.md) you fetched data from an endpoint you created and displayed it on the screen.
 The next step is to make this data more useful by turning it into a data visualization.

+We'll use [Victory](https://formidable.com/open-source/victory/) to make it easy to build data visualizations.

+TODO: Once we decide what students are building, add in more instructions

 ## Next step
 How much time do you have left?